zarinplus/docs/README.md

 		},
 		"mt_event" : {
 			"type" : "string",
-			"description" : "Keyword about the event happened, like New-user, Order, Install" }
+			"description" : "Keyword about the event happened, like Register, Order, Install" }
 	}